 The Environmental Damage Regulations

-The aim of the Environmental Damage Regulations is to prevent and remedy damage to land, water and biodiversity.
-They reinforce the “polluter pays” principle by making businesses financially liable for threats or damage or actual damage caused.
+The aim of the regulations is to prevent and remedy damage to land, water and biodiversity in England and Wales.
+They reinforce the ‘polluter pays’ principle by making businesses financially liable for threats of damage or actual damage caused.

 The term environmental damage is defined by the regulations as damage to:

 - protected species or natural habitats or a site of special scientific interest (SSSI);

 - surface water or ground water;

 - land, which results in a significant risk of adverse effects on human health.